module Scheduler: Schedulertypet =Raw_scheduler.t

 Busy polling is useful for a situation like a shared-memory ringbuffer being used for IPC.
 One can poll the ringbuffer with a busy poller, and then when data is detected, fill some ivar that causes async code to handle the data.

-to the busy loop. poll
+add_busy_poller poll adds poll to the busy loop. poll will be called

 continuously, once per iteration of the busy loop, until it returns `Stop_polling a

-at which point the result of add_busy_poller
+at which point the result of add_busy_poller will become determined. poll will

 hold the async lock while running, so it is fine to do ordinary async operations,